- Do greyhounds make good pets?

 - Are greyhounds good with children?

-Greyhounds are great with children that know how to respect dogs.
-The nature of the greyhound breed means that they are relatively tolerant and accepting dogs such as having children play with them, but this should not be taken for granted and children should be never left unsupervised around the dog.
+Greyhounds are ok with children that know how to respect dogs and give them space as well as take direction from their children.
+The nature of the greyhound breed means that they are relatively tolerant and accepting dogs such as having older or quiet children in the home, but this should not be taken for granted and children should be never left unsupervised around the dog.

 We recommend, as with all dogs, that children are taught to respect the dog, especially around the dog’s bed and around the dog’s food/mealtime.